vandeplaslab/sisal/README.md

 to dissect data along independent, uncertainty-aware, and interpretable (yet non-linear) latent axes.
 It includes a novel comparative-latent-traversal algorithm to translate latent findings back into the original measurement context.
-You can find demonstration in the /experiments folder.
+You can find demonstrations in the /experiments folder.
 It includes an imaging mass spectrometry-based molecular imaging of human kidney and a synthetic dataset.
-The approach’s disentangling properties are shown to impress a latent space structure that separates signal strength from relative signal content, offering exceptional chemical insight.
+The approach’s disentangling properties are shown to impose a latent space structure that separates signal strength from relative signal content, offering exceptional chemical insight.